-The curriculum for the radiation therapy program is based on the American Society of Radiologic Technologists (ASRT) curriculum grid.
+The curriculum for the Radiation Therapy Program is based on the American Society of Radiologic Technologists (ASRT) curriculum grid.
 The ASRT curriculum grid is approved by the program's accrediting agency, the JRCERT.
 All program courses must be completed with a minimum grade of 75% to progress in the program.
 Upon completion of program requirements the student receives a certificate in radiation therapy.
 The student is also eligible, upon graduation, to apply to the American Registry of Radiologic Technologists (ARRT) to sit for the national certification examination.

-Transfer of Credit: Students who wish to transfer course credits from another radiation therapy program will be evaluated on an individual basis as their entry status.
+Transfer of Credit: Students who wish to transfer course credits from another Radiation Therapy Program will be evaluated on an individual basis as their entry status.
 Transfer grades below a "C" are not accepted for credit.
 The student requesting transfer credit must

-- Meet admissions requirements for Galveston College. - Meet admissions requirements for the radiation therapy program. - Currently have a minimum GPA of 2.5 in the previous program. - Submit all course work completed with syllabus and course descriptions from transferring program. - Submit a letter of recommendation from the previous program director. - Submit 2 letters of recommendation from clinical personnel associated with the previous radiation therapy program.
+- Meet admissions requirements for Galveston College. - Meet admissions requirements for the Radiation Therapy Program. - Currently have a minimum GPA of 2.5 in the previous program. - Submit all course work completed with syllabus and course descriptions from transferring program. - Submit a letter of recommendation from the previous Program Director. - Submit 2 letters of recommendation from clinical personnel associated with the previous Radiation Therapy Program.

-Upon completion of the evaluation process, the program director will determine the student's entry level placement in the program.
-The student is not guaranteed that acceptance in to the radiation therapy program at Galveston College automatically places student at the same level of their previous program.
+Upon completion of the evaluation process, the Program Director will determine the student's entry level placement in the program.
+The student is not guaranteed that acceptance into the Radiation Therapy Program at Galveston College automatically places student at the same level of their previous program.

 FIRS T YEAR

 Spring S Semeste r

-RADT 1344 Instrumentation and Meth.
-3
+RADT 1344 Instrumentation and Methodologies 3

 RADT 2407 Dosimetry I 4

 RADT 2401 Oncology I 4

-RADT 1191 Special Topics in Trends 1
+RADT 1191 Special Topics: Trends 1

 12

 Summe r Semes ter

 RADT 2309 Dosimetry II 3

 RADT 2303 Oncology II 3

 RADT 1266 Practicum I 2

 8

-SECO ND YEAH R
+SECO ND YEAF ₹

-Fall Sen nester Spring Semeste er
+Fall Ser nester Spring Semeste er

-RADT 1467 Practicum II 4 RADT Special Topics in RT 2
+RADT 1467 Practicum II 4 RADT Special Topics: Radiation Therapy Seminar 2

-RADR 2340 Sectional Anatomy for 3 RADT 2466 Practicum III 4
+RADR 2340 Sectional Anatomy for Medical Imaging 3 RADT 2466 Practicum III 4

-RADT 1205 Medical Imaging Technical Procedures 2 6
+RADT 1205 Technical Procedures $\frac{2}{9}$ 6